paramrathour/paramrathour.github.io/CS101/tips.md

 		<li>Manually go through the code to trace the value of variables</li>
 		<li>Check if the values of variables matches with their expected values</li>
 		<ul>
-			<li>if they do not match for any variable at any time then your program is incorrect, consider debugging/rewriting it</li>
+			<li>If they do not match for any variable at any time then your program is incorrect, consider debugging/rewriting it</li>
-			<li>if they match for all variables at all times, Hurray your program is correct for the current testcases!</li>
+			<li>If they match for all variables at all times, Hurray your program is correct for the current testcases!</li>
 		</ul>
 	</ul>
 	<li>Now repeat the procedure for a different testcase :)</li>